Netflix-Skunkworks/Scumblr/README.md

 ## Release History ##

+**Version 2.0.2** - "XSS fix" - *November 30th, 2016*

+This fixes a XSS issue on the main Tasks page reported by Michael Carlson.
+The XSS vulnerability is only exploitable by administrator users of the application.

 **Version 2.0.1a** - "System Metadata" - *November 15th, 2016*

 This is a minor release that adds some new functioanlity: